 45: Focus on Small Wins in the Morning

-First thing in the morning is when we tend to have the least amount of willpower.
-And when we’re groggy and just waking up, our cognitive abilities are at their lowest.
-It’s important to set the tone for our day by focusing on small wins that will boost our mood and make us happier, healthier individuals who sleep like champions.
+We tend to have the least amount of willpower first thing in the morning, and when we’re groggy and just waking up, our cognitive abilities are at their lowest.
+Therefore, it’s important to set the tone for our day by focusing on small wins that will boost our mood and make us happier, healthier individuals who sleep like champions.

-Whether the small win is noticing that your shirt is already ironed, the sunrise is particularly beautiful or you had all green lights on the way to work in the morning, acknowledge each one and express your gratitude.
-It will go a long way in helping you sleep and feel happy in general.
+Whether the small win is noticing that your shirt is already ironed, the sunrise is particularly beautiful, or you had all green lights on the way to work in the morning, acknowledge each one and express your gratitude.
+This will go a long way in helping you sleep and feel happy in general.

 46: Maintain a Positive Attitude Toward other People and life